 MUN is notorious for its socials, so members can look forward to lots of great activities, gatherings, and events throughout the year!
 You can follow our Facebook page which will have regular updates on our meetings and activities.

-Come and join us on Wednesday 3rd October (5.30 - 7.30 p.m.), for our first MUN meeting of the term, in room 210 at LCF's High Holborn site.
-It will be a relaxed and fun introduction to Model UN for beginners and seasoned MUN’ers.
-Feed your mind (and body) with MUN knowledge and tasty snacks.
+Come and join us on Wednesday 16th January (5.30 - 7.30 p.m.), for our first debate of the term on 'Foreign Electoral Intervention', in room 210 at LCF's High Holborn site.
 We hope you will be able to come along!

 A typical MUN session will involve: